53W53: Lower floors

 The entrances to the building are through 53rd and 54th Streets.
 The lobby contains 9000 ft2 of space and is divided into three sections: an entrance foyer, a main lobby, and an elevator lobby.
 The main lobby has a coffered ceiling as well as an oak floor with inlaid marble tiles.
 The walls of the lobby are covered with oak paneling, and the ceiling is supported by the diagonal columns of the diagrid.
 The ground floor next to the lobby also includes a library with a fireplace.
+There is also an 11000 ft2 restaurant named 53, which occupies the basement and part of the ground level.
+The 53 restaurant, designed by Lionel Ohayon, contains around 36 brightly-colored "fins" that curve across the restaurant's ceiling and walls.

 MoMA's gallery space is on floors 2, 4, and 5.
 The gallery space includes the Daylit Gallery on floor 2 and the Studio on floors 4 and 5.
 There is no third story because the floor numbers follow those of the main MoMA building, and MoMA's third story does not extend into 53 West 53.
 The MoMA galleries are internally disconnected from the rest of 53 West 53 and are not served by the building's elevators.
 The only exits from the MoMA space are through the main building to the east, as well as emergency exits that lead directly to 53rd and 54th Streets.
 The gallery space covers 40000 ft2.
 A terrace extends from the south facade at the sixth story.